Pinellas Cold Night Shelters

 Cold Night Shelters are pop-up shelters operating through Pinellas County when the "feels like" temperate dips below 40-degrees between November 15th and March 15th.

-Through a partnership with the Pinellas Suncoast Transit Authority (PSTA), bus rides to and from Cold Night Shelters will be free from 5:00pm the night of an activation until 7:00am the next morning.
-Please note that this services is only available during activations.
+Through a partnership with the Pinellas Suncoast Transit Authority (PSTA), bus rides to and from Pinellas Cold Night Shelters will be free beginning at 5:00pm Tuesday, December 30th and ending at 7:00am Wednesday, December 31st.
 Riders must tell PSTA drivers that they are going to a Pinellas Cold Night Shelter when boarding to ride fare-free.
-If drivers have questions, riders should ask drivers to contact PSTA Dispatch.
+If denied a free ride, riders should ask the driver to contact PSTA dispatch.

 About Pinellas Cold Night Shelters